1. Securing Appropriate Business Execution by UBE and Group Companies

 As written in the first basic policy (“Securing Appropriate Business Execution by UBE and Group Companies”), Group companies as part of the UBE Group will also endeavor to ensure that their directors efficiently execute their duties through Group management and management of internal companies.

-6. Framework for Support Staff where Required by Corporate Auditors, Independence of Support Staff from Directors, and Securing the Effectiveness of Instructions from Corporate Auditors to Support Staff
+6. Framework for Support Staff where Required by the Audit and Supervisory Committee, Independence of Support Staff from Directors (Excluding Directors who are Audit and Supervisory Committee members), and Securing the Effectiveness of Instructions from the Audit and Supervisory Committee to Support Staff

-UBE assigns dedicated staff to assist corporate auditors.
-The support staff assist with formulating audit plans and audits by corporate auditors, to facilitate the efficient and smooth execution of audits under the supervision of corporate auditors.
-Performance review of the support staff shall be conducted by a corporate auditor designated by the Board of Auditors, and personnel transfers and disciplinary actions against staff must be authorized by said corporate auditor.
+UBE assigns dedicated staff to assist the Audit and Supervisory Committee.
+The dedicated support staff assist with formulating audit plans and conducting audits by the Audit and Supervisory Committee, to facilitate the efficient and smooth execution of audits under the supervision of the Audit and Supervisory Committee.
+Moreover performance review, personnel transfers and disciplinary actions involving the dedicated support staff must be authorized by the Audit and Supervisory Committee.

-Corporate auditors consult with the representative director and outside directors with regards to enhancing support staff, securing independence from directors, and securing the effectiveness of instructions that corporate auditors issue to support staff.
+The Audit and Supervisory Committee consults with the President and Representative Director with regard to enhancing support staff, securing independence from directors (excluding directors who are Audit and Supervisory Committee members), and securing the effectiveness of instructions that the Audit and Supervisory Committee issues to support staff.

-7. Reporting by Directors and Employees of UBE and Group Companies, and Corporate Auditors of Group Companies, to UBE's Corporate Auditors; Prohibiting Adverse Treatment Due to Reporting
+7. Reporting by Directors (Excluding Directors Who Are Audit and Supervisory Committee Members), Executive Officers and Employees of UBE and Group Companies, and Corporate Auditors of Group Companies, to UBE’s Audit and Supervisory Committee; Prohibiting Adverse Treatment Due to Reporting

-Directors and employees of UBE and Group companies, and corporate auditors of Group companies, shall immediately report to UBE's corporate auditors, if they uncover a major legal violation by UBE or a Group company, important facts related to compliance, or facts that could potentially be seriously damaging.
-UBE shall prohibit adverse treatment of personnel because of the reporting, and make UBE and Group companies fully aware that such adverse treatment is prohibited.
+Directors (excluding directors who are Audit and Supervisory Committee members) and employees of UBE and its Group companies and corporate auditors of the Group companies immediately report to UBE’s Audit and Supervisory Committee if they uncover a major legal violation by UBE or a Group company, important facts related to compliance, or facts that could potentially be seriously damaging.
+UBE prohibits adverse treatment of personnel because of the reporting, and makes UBE and its Group companies fully aware that such adverse treatment is prohibited.

-8. Policy for Reimbursing (After or In Advance) Expenses for the Execution of Duties by Corporate Auditors, and Handling of Other Expenses and Liabilities from Execution of Duties
+8. Policy for Reimbursing (After or In Advance) Expenses for the Execution of Duties by Directors Who Are Audit and Supervisory Committee Members, and Handling of Other Expenses and Liabilities from Execution of Duties

-When a corporate auditor issues an invoice to be reimbursed in advance for executing duties, UBE shall pay the expenses or debts without delay, unless after discussions it is discovered that the expenses or liabilities connected with the invoice are not essential to the duties of the corporate auditor concerned.
+When a director who is an Audit and Supervisory Committee member issues an invoice to be reimbursed in advance for executing duties, UBE pays the expenses or debts without delay, unless it is discovered that the expenses or liabilities connected with the invoice are not essential to the duties of the director who is an Audit and Supervisory Committee member concerned.

 9. Other Matters concerning Audit Execution by Corporate Auditors

-To ensure that corporate auditors are kept aware of the process for important decisions and status of business execution, corporate auditors attend meetings of the Board of Directors and other important meetings to provide feedback.
-In addition, corporate auditors review important approval documents and can request business reports from directors, etc.
+To ensure that directors who are Audit and Supervisory Committee members are kept aware of the process for important decisions and status of business execution, directors who are Audit and Supervisory Committee members attend important meetings to provide feedback.
+In addition, directors who are Audit and Supervisory Committee members review important approval documents and can request business reports from directors (excluding directors who are Audit and Supervisory Committee members), executive officers, and employees.

-Furthermore, corporate auditors receive briefings from UBE's independent accounting auditors on the accounting audit plan and audit results, and work collaboratively with independent accounting auditors through the regular exchange of information.
+The Audit and Supervisory Committee exchanges information with corporate auditors at Group companies, and may request internal audit departments to investigate or give them instructions as necessary.
+Furthermore, the Audit and Supervisory Committee receives briefings from UBE’s independent accounting auditors on the accounting audit plan and audit results, and works collaboratively with independent accounting auditors through the regular exchange of information.